ryanpecha/Voltage-Integration-Plotting/README.md

 * UI variation indicates you are missing PyQT5
 * Data must have more valid ablations than errors
 * All indices start at 0, including index based args
-* Start indices should not include column header data
+* Start indices must not include column header data

 ### **Installing Dependencies**